null

 Concrete Scan vs X-Ray

-Both GPR and X-ray are used for concrete scanning but GPR is more versatile and less invasive.
-X-ray scanning can provide higher resolution images but requires people to be removed from the scan area and is more time consuming to set up.
+Both GPR and X-ray are used for concrete scanning, but the scan concrete scanner is an innovative tool for non-destructive inspection of concrete structures.
+GPR is more versatile and less invasive, while X-ray scanning can provide higher resolution images but requires people to be removed from the scan area and is more time consuming to set up.

 Key Differences: